 - 5 cups tomatoes, diced medium (see notes)

 - Heat the olive oil in a large sauce pot over low heat.
-Then add in the onions, garlic, salt and pepper, and sweat for 3 minutes.
+Then add in the garlic and onions and sweat for 5 minutes.

-- Then add in the 1 cup water and tomatoes, and stir to combine and cover.
-Turn the heat up to medium-high and simmer for 10 minutes.
+- Then add in the tomatoes, stir to combine, cover and simmer for 10 minutes.

-- Use warm, store in an airtight container in the refrigerator for up to three days or freeze up to 6 months.
+- Can be used right away or store in an airtight container in the refrigerator for up to 3 days or freezer up to 6 months.